Amy Cuddy biography and quotes

 - “A confident person — knowing and believing in her identity — carries tools, not weapons.”

-Publications and Books by Amy Cuddy et al.
+Books, publications and articles by Amy Cuddy et al.

 - 2015.
 Presence: Bringing your boldest self to your biggest challenges.
 Hachette UK.